heroku/canal_lock/README.md

     D ----------------> lock [max:6] --------------------------> ...
     E -------------> lock [max:3] ---------------------> ...

-The state transtions would be:
+The state transtions would now be:

      B    A    C    E    D
     [1]->[2]->[3]->[4]->[4,1]